felfifofum/todoAFelonie-app/README.md

 -> Takes input from user in bottom sheet fragment and passes up to main activity (main page).

+Implemented through a binding - better than findViewById.

+activity_main.xml uses a linear layout - views below each other.

+Plus + icon added as a vector and linked with its id.

+Each new fragment has its own xml.

 # Back-end
 'Room with a view' ORM with capabilities to add, update and map completed todo items from database to app.